jamesedra/jamesedra/README.md

 ### Hi there 👋
-### This is a  test file for the nwHacks pre-hackathon workshop on Git.
 ### I am James, a BCS Student, it's nice to meet you!

 This is edited on the navigation-bar branch.